-Look how Sara uses the Prone Scaption Rotation stretch from our Focused Flexibility program to directly address the flexibility she needs in her shoulders for her snatch performance:
+Look how Sara uses the Prone Scaption Rotation stretch to directly address the flexibility she needs in her shoulders for her snatch performance:

 And here you can see how Verity uses the Upper Thoracic Extension stretch to help her with her thrusters:

 Many mobility programs also recommend long hold times for stretches, which is fine for particular goals, but it should always include active muscle contractions of the stretched muscle in the specific positions you’re looking to improve.
 This translates into greater retention and usability of your flexibility gains in your actual movement patterns.

 Build Flexibility That Actually Helps You Move